SageGrey/exp-exp-exp/improbabilityDrive/1_bib-bib-bib.md

         16: Entitlements never quite become rights, being counted as a legitimate citizen
         18: NURM: National Urban Renewal Mission, Pressure to privitize
         19: PPIAF Public Private Infrastructure Advisory Facility, WDIP (Water District Improvement Project)
-       20:

-        'In this book I argue that settlers demand public water systems not because public systems deliver reliable supplies to all.
-Settlers desire public systems because, relative to private infrastructures, these “bloated,” “inefficient” public systems are known systems that offer many more points of access (of- ficials, politicians, social workers, and leaky pipes) through which settlers can be connected to the hydraulic city.
+       20: 'In this book I argue that settlers demand public water systems not because public systems deliver reliable supplies to all.
+Settlers desire public systems because, relative to private infrastructures, these “bloated,” “inefficient” public systems are known systems that offer many more points of access (officials, politicians, social workers, and leaky pipes) through which settlers can be connected to the hydraulic city.
 Settlers also desire water through the public system because its documents (printed on government stationary) allow them to claim and access other public urban services and substances of citizenship—like housing, health, and education.
 In short, relative to private systems, public systems are known systems that are more accommodating of vital forms of leakage that nourish those marginalized by states and markets in the city.
 Public infrastructures are more amenable to hidden, partly known, materialized arrangements through which millions of residents access water and live in the city.

          **** A city in the sea.
 25-28 Colonizers fighting through cartography, history
          **** Scarce City Chapter 1: 29-